Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Discussion and outlook

 Another subject we have not mentioned here at all is that of symmetries.
 Due to the functorial nature of the assignment of algebraic to geometric data it is quite natural to consider actions of local spacetime symmetry groups on state spaces and amplitudes \cite{Oe:GBQFT}.
 Supposing we are given such actions on the local classical spaces of solutions, the present quantization scheme seems particularly amenable to transfer these to actions on the corresponding quantum objects.

-Finally, let us mention a point that is perhaps more of interest from the point of view of topological quantum field theory (TQFT) rather than for the realization of physical theories.
-As mentioned previously, the integration of the gluing anomaly factor into the axiom (T5b) allows for example to admit regions with non-trivial topology, but without boundaries in the case of certain simple TQFTs with finite dimensional state spaces.
-In the infinite dimensional case the gluing anomaly factor would generically become infinite in such cases.
+Finally, let us mention a point that is perhaps more of interest from the point of view of topological quantum f\/ield theory (TQFT) rather than for the realization of physical theories.
+As mentioned previously, the integration of the gluing anomaly factor into the axiom (T5b) allows for example to admit regions with non-trivial topology, but without boundaries in the case of certain simple TQFTs with f\/inite-dimensional state spaces.
+In the inf\/inite-dimensional case the gluing anomaly factor would generically become inf\/inite in such cases.
 One could now envision some kind of renormalization of this factor.
-That is, suppose we can ``regularize'' the theory such that the anomaly factor becomes finite depending on some kind of ``cut-off''.
-If the anomaly factor diverges under removal of the ``cut-off'' in a way that is controlled and compatible with the composition of gluings, this could serve as the definition of a ``renormalized'' theory.
+That is, suppose we can ``regularize'' the theory such that the anomaly factor becomes f\/inite depending on some kind of ``cut-of\/f''.
+If the anomaly factor diverges under removal of the ``cut-of\/f'' in a way that is controlled and compatible with the composition of gluings, this could serve as the def\/inition of a ``renormalized'' theory.
 In this theory more regions would be admissible than in the original one and the anomaly would contain more data, encoding the precise way in which the anomaly factor diverges.